 Why is that?
 The reason is obvious.
 Signing a contract for monthly donation only makes people feeling good about helping people.
 Also, the tax benefits are all intangible.

 But for the who people receive the voucher which is a tangible item, they feel more obligated to donate money to that charity.

 Also, they can use the voucher to exchange products in Coles petrol station.
 They were sort of buying some gift voucher(s), but also helping lots of people that the charity is helping.

 This is where and when reciprocity came into play.

 So the question we want to ask here is: How can we apply reciprocity in marketing to get results?

-- Create valuable content to a group of people which is your niche consistently.
+- Create valuable content consistently for a group of people who are your niche

 Nowadays the competition on online attention is so stiff and lots of FMCG companies are burning millions of dollars just to create brand awareness.